What is SPiCE 1-2-1?

 The underlying concept of SPiCE uses these attributes (PA is just short for Process Attribute) - which form the capability dimension of the model - in the same way for all processes.
 The advantage is, that once you understood the PAs, you not only can use them for processes part of the reference modell, but also for processes from other process reference modells or especially for your own business processes.
 This generic charcterization gives you an outline for the journey of process improvement - no matter which sort of proceses you have.

-The current version of AutomotiveSPiCE contains the following 32 processes (there are 48 at SPiCE International Standard):
+The current version of AutomotiveSPiCE contains the following 32 processes:

 files/content/spice12drive/images/Spice15504Processes.gif

-These processes are organized in eight process groups ACQ, SPL, SYS, SWE, SUP, MAN, PIM, and REU.
+These processes are organized in eight process groups ACQ, SPL, SYS, SWE, SUP, MAN, PIM, and REU and new since PAM 4.0: VAL, MLE and HWE.
 The assignment is just for outlining purpose and has no further influence on the contents.

 To align this reference model to ISO 12207, the process groups are assigned to three categories: Primary Life-Cycle Processes, Supporting Life-Cycle Processes and Organisational Life-Cycle Processes.